 Teaching reading, language arts, and literature from a developmental perspective for the lower elementary levels.
 Emphasis on developing the relationship among the three areas.
-Offered fall term.
-Prereq: Application to the School of Education required; EDUC 030; required clinical lab experience.
+Clinical experience required.
+Offered every term.
+Prereq: Application to the School of Education

 EDUC 120.
 Teaching Elementary Reading, Language Arts and Literature 2